uniqCast/node/task1/README.md

 dependencies, build and install processes along with general project information and requirements.

 Setup your environment by cloning the [bootstrap](https://bitbucket.org/uniqdevs/node-boilerplate) repository.
-Inside you fill find a package.json file, which dictates how your environment will be configured.
+Inside you will find a package.json file, which dictates how your environment will be configured.

 Run ```npm install```.
 It will pull all the required dependencies.

 You should now build your first application.
-Open an index file (app.js by default) and use a function called ```main``` to print out a string ```Hello, world!``` to console (stdout).
+Open an index file (src/app.js by default) and use a function called ```main``` to print out a string ```Hello, world!``` to console (stdout).

 Build your project with ```npm test```